 I don’t care if she doesn’t have on a bra, but everything below the waist MUST be covered!”

-After we both were able to bring ourselves under control from the hysterical laughing and tears, I realized that was as good a lead in to some Etiquette Points that some Uber and Lyft riders apparently were never taught or told about.
+After we both were able to bring ourselves under control from the hysterical laughing and tears, I realized that was as good a lead in to some Etiquette Points that some folks (“riders”) apparently were never taught or told about.

-Let me start by reiterating that I do NOT speak for Flexx!
+Let me start by reiterating that I do NOT speak for ANY RIDESHARE ENTITY!
+I’m simply telling you about ME and MY Car, “God’s Blessings”!

-I AM an Uber driver reassessing my driving options by promoting Flexx as a driver and the new service that can be whatever any Flexx driver chooses (within the TOS of course).
+Because I AM a rideshare driver who has been reassessing my driving options for months, I decided to start promoting the new to Atlanta ride-hail service as a driver.
+In my personal opinion, which all this website is about, the new service could be whatever any driver chooses (within the rideshare TOS, of course).

-This site is my effort and contribution toward helping Flexx grow.
-I believe Kenshell’s vision is to treat people better . . . drivers and passengers alike.
-I LOVE what she’s brought to Atlanta and I’m using what I know to help her and anyone else who wants better.
+This site is my effort and contribution toward helping them grow.
+I believe the vision is to treat people better . . . drivers and passengers alike.
+I LOVE what has been brought to Atlanta and I’m using what I know to help those who wants better.

-As an Uber driver who is still paying on my car, “God’s Blessings”, I think I can safely speak for most drivers though because we are using our private vehicles to transport strangers.
+As an driver who is still paying on my car, “God’s Blessings”, I think I can safely speak for most drivers though because we are using our personal vehicles to transport strangers.

 So here are the Common Courtesy and Home Training Points that we would hope all passengers riding in our cars would abide by.